Idiopathic Hypersomnia - An Uncommon Sleep Disorder

 Treatment: What Can Be Done?

 There is no known cure or treatment for Idiopathic Hypersomnia.
 The aim or approach of treatment for Idiopathic Hypersomnolence is basically to ease and pacify symptoms.
 The approach of treatment for Idiopathic Hypersomnia may be medication if a medical disorder exists.
 3 months of displaying symptoms of Idiopathic Hypersomnia must also exist before medication is even considered.
-General health checkup is essential.
+A general health checkup is essential.

 Treatment may also be based on the results after diagnosis.
 Proper management of symptoms plays a relevant key to win the battle against Idiopathic sleeping disorder.
 Some of these ideas may not cure Idiopathic Hypersomnia, but it may be worth a try.